SeleniumHQ/docker-selenium/README.md

 A new session request is placed in the Session Queue before it is processed, and the request sits in the queue until a matching slot is found across the registered Nodes.
 However, the new session request might timeout if no slot was found.
-By default, a request will stay in the queue up to 300 seconds before it a timeout is reached.
+By default, a request will stay in the queue for up to 300 seconds before it a timeout is reached.
 In addition, an attempt to process the request is done every 5 seconds (by default).

 It is possible to override those values through environment variables in the Hub and the SessionQueue (`SE_SESSION_REQUEST_TIMEOUT`